-About 70,737.8 hectares of forest in 2000 was disturbed or degraded in 22 years being impacted by various human activities (Figure 7-15).
+About 70,737 hectares of forest in 2000 was disturbed or degraded in 22 years being impacted by various human activities (Figure 7-15).
 Forest degradation/disturbance has been increasing steadily since 2000 and reached its peak in 2004, 2009 and 2013 (Figure 7-15).
+Forest degradation and disturbance peaked in 2004, 2009, and 2013, driven by human activities such as inland settlements and road construction during the relocation of lowland communities, as part of the government's disaster response.
+Samoa experienced cyclones in 2004 (Cyclone Heta), and most recently in December 2012 (Cyclone Evan), as well as a tsunami in 2009.
+These events have significantly impacted the forest areas, with notable forest degradation in 2013 due to the effect from the cyclone in December 2012 (Cyclone Evan).